axodotdev/cargo-dist/book/src/workspaces/simple-guide.md

 cargo publish
 ```

 and that's... it!
-If everything's working, your CI should spin up a "Release" workflow that cargo-dist generated for you, and after a few minutes the "Releases" section of your repo should have all the results populated with something like this:
+If everything's working, your CI should spin up a "Release" workflow that dist generated for you, and after a few minutes the "Releases" section of your repo should have all the results populated with something like this:

 ![A Github Release for "my-app 0.1.0" with shell-script installers and tarballs of prebuilt binaries][simple-release]